Code-PaLOUsa/2019/README.md

 ### Speaker Instructions

-Please add your supporting materials for your session in a single file in the "Talks" folder.
-Ideally with no spaces in the filename.

 Please add your supporting materials for your session in a folder using your name dash and then the name of the session without any spaces.
 For example:

 /ChadGreen-BuildingGreatLibrariesWithNetStandard